laj07/econ-ml-portfolio/econ-ml-portfolio/README.md

 Issues and pull requests are welcome.
 If you use any of these experiments in research, a citation or acknowledgement is appreciated but not required.

----

-## Licence

-All code is dual-licensed under [MIT](LICENSE-MIT) / [Apache 2.0](LICENSE-Apache).
-Data licences are listed in the datasets table above and in each experiment README.